Paulcappaert/django-rest-tutorial/readme.md

-In this tutorial we set up the basic model of a 'Note'.
-I always like to start any project by creating some basic models.
-The Note is a class that inherits from models.Model in django which allows it to be persisted to a database using the Django ORM.
+In this tutorial we setup a serializer for our model.
+Serialization is the process of transforming data into a format that can be transmitted.
+In this case we serialize to JSON, which should be easy to understand because of its syntactic similarity to python. rest framework serializers inherit from the serializers.Serializer class and help us convert our django models back and forth from a transmissable form.
+In this case we will be using JSON.
+JSON should be fairly easy to understand because it has the exact same syntax as a python dictionary.